 MACD stands for moving average convergence/divergence, and you can see it on the screenshot if you look at the red lines at the bottom of the chart.
 Ryan and Jonathan will discuss later the importance of using two indicators simultaneously to confirm exit and entry decisions.

 Keltner Channels can be used for any type of trading such as swing trading or day trading.
 However, Ryan has found that Keltner Channels may be more successful with swing trading.
 From his experience, when he has more time to let his winners run or let the trade pan out, he is often more successful using the Keltner Channel indicator.

 How to Create Your Keltner Channel Indicator In Benzinga Pro

-In the previous snapshot, you can see that the channel width is very tight and the price is oscillating between the boundaries of the Keltner Channel bands.
+In the previous snapshot, you can see that the channel width is very tight and the price is bouncing between the boundaries of the Keltner Channel bands.
 As time moves forward, you can see the bands expanding as volatility increases.
-So over time, when the price starts to increase, you can see the channels expand.
+In other words, when the price starts to increase, you can see the channels expand.

 The band in the middle is reflecting a moving average, while the upper and lower bands are reflecting the average true range.
 In Benzinga Pro, once you’ve added the Keltner Channel indicator to your chart, you can adjust the settings of the bands.

 You are able to adjust the length, which is your moving average.
 In this example, we have a 20-day moving average.
 In addition to adjusting the moving average, you can also adjust the multiplier which reflects your true range.
 The default for the multiplier is set at 1.
 But, you can increase this to fit your trading strategy.